tiadal/pro-students.de/README.md

 ## Business description

 ### WHO WE ARE
-We are pro-students, a group of 4 Students from the BTU.
-We share the same passions for informatics and computers and thanks to our different and complementary backgrounds, we decided to join our forces in order to found a small consulting company.
+We are pro-students, a group of 4 Students from BTU.
+We share the same passion for informatics and computers and thanks to our different and complementary backgrounds, we decided to join our forces in order to found a small consulting company.
 - Anna, a Business Law for technology companies student.
 - Albert an Informatics student.
 - Mattia, an eBusiness student.